Western Midstream Partners (NYSE:WES) PT Raised to $20.00

-Western Midstream Partners (NYSE:WES) had its target price boosted by Royal Bank of Canada from $16.00 to $20.00 in a research report sent to investors on Thursday morning, The Fly reports.
-The brokerage currently has a sector perform rating on the pipeline company’s stock.
+Western Midstream Partners (NYSE:WES) had its price objective raised by Royal Bank of Canada from $16.00 to $20.00 in a report released on Wednesday morning, Benzinga reports.
+They currently have a sector perform rating on the pipeline company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Friday, May 14th.
-Shareholders of record on Friday, April 30th were paid a dividend of $0.315 per share.
-This represents a $1.26 dividend on an annualized basis and a yield of 5.77%.
-The ex-dividend date of this dividend was Thursday, April 29th.
-Western Midstream Partners’s dividend payout ratio is 79.25%.
+The business also recently declared a quarterly dividend, which was paid on Friday, May 14th.
+Stockholders of record on Friday, April 30th were given a $0.315 dividend.
+The ex-dividend date was Thursday, April 29th.
+This represents a $1.26 dividend on an annualized basis and a dividend yield of 6.10%.
+Western Midstream Partners’s dividend payout ratio (DPR) is presently 79.25%.

-In other Western Midstream Partners news, major shareholder Petroleum Corp /De/ Occidental sold 11,500,000 shares of the firm’s stock in a transaction dated Thursday, March 25th.
-The shares were sold at an average price of $17.25, for a total transaction of $198,375,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-0.01% of the stock is owned by company insiders.
+In other news, major shareholder Petroleum Corp /De/ Occidental sold 11,500,000 shares of the company’s stock in a transaction that occurred on Thursday, March 25th.
+The stock was sold at an average price of $17.25, for a total value of $198,375,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.01% of the stock is owned by corporate insiders.

 Western Midstream Partners, LP, together with its subsidiaries, acquire, own, develop, and operate midstream assets primarily in the United States.
 It is involved in gathering, compressing, treating, processing, and transporting of natural gas; gathering, stabilizing, and transporting of condensate, natural gas liquids, and crude oil; and gathering and disposing of produced water.